Vrije Universiteit Brussel: Growth, internal tensions and move

 The German occupation during World War I led to the suspension of classes for four years in 1914–1918.
-In the aftermath of the war, the Free University moved its principle activities to the Solbosch in the southern suburb of Ixelles and a purpose-built university campus was created, funded by the Belgian American Educational Foundation.
-The university was again closed by the German occupiers during World War II on 25 November 1941.
-Students from the university were involved in the Belgian Resistance, establishing Groupe G which focused on sabotage.
+In the aftermath of the war, the Free University moved its principal activities to the Solbosch/Solbos in the southern municipality of Elsene, and a purpose-built university campus was created, funded by the Belgian American Educational Foundation.

+During World War II, the university was again closed by the German authorities on 25 November 1941 during the second occupation.
+Students from the university were involved in the Belgian Resistance, notably establishing the sabotage-orientated network Groupe G.

 Splitting of the university

+Courses at the Free University were taught exclusively in French until the early 20th century.
+After Belgian independence, French was widely accepted as the language of the bourgeoisie and upper classes and was the only medium in law and academia.
+As the Flemish Movement gained prominence among the Dutch-speaking majority in Flanders over the late 19th century, the lack of provision for Dutch speakers in higher education became a major source of political contention.
+Ghent University became the first institution in 1930 to teach exclusively in Dutch.

-Until the early 20th century, courses at the Free University were taught exclusively in French, the language of the upper class in Belgium at that time, as well as of law and academia.
-However, with the Dutch-speaking population asking for more rights in Belgium (see Flemish Movement), some courses began being taught in both French and Dutch at the Faculty of Law as early as 1935.
+Some courses at the Free University's Faculty of Law began being taught in both French and Dutch as early as 1935.
 Nevertheless, it was not until 1963 that all faculties offered their courses in both languages.
 Tensions between French- and Dutch-speaking students in the country came to a head in 1968 when the Catholic University of Leuven split along linguistic lines, becoming the first of several national institutions to do so.

 On 1 October 1969, the French and Dutch entities of the Free University separated into two distinct sister universities.
 This splitting became official with the act of 28 May 1970, of the Belgian Parliament, by which the Dutch-speaking Vrije Universiteit Brussel (VUB) and the French-speaking Université libre de Bruxelles (ULB) officially became two separate legal, administrative and scientific entities.